textX/textX/docs/multimetamodel.md

 In this case the referenced object is a python dictionary (pyobj) and the entry of such a dictionary (pyattr).
+An example model will look like:

+    access AccessName1 foreign_model.name_of_entry

 A custom scope provider is used to achieve this mapping:

     def my_scope_provider(obj, attr, attr_ref):
         pyobj = obj.pyobj